henrychris/obsidian-softwareeng/docs/My Talks/Data Streams And Powering  Event Driven Systems Using NATS.io.md

 # NATS
 ## Concepts
 ### Core NATS
-This is the barebones functionality of NATS.
+This is the bare-bones functionality of NATS.
 A publish-subscribe model for sending messages using topics to address said messages.
 #### Publish-Subscribe
 A producer sends messages to a subject, and one or more consumers subscribe to that subject to receive messages.
 There's no persistence in Core NATS; consumers must be connected at the time the message is published.
 Can be used in systems where message loss is tolerable.